Fiserv/universal-commerce/docs/documentation/IG_QSR.md

 ### Step 2: Set up payment account
 Registering an account consists of several steps listed here below.
 These steps are required for a merchant to send card details to Connected Commerce (uCom).

-Step 2a: [Create Security Access Token](../api/?type=post&path=/v1/tokens) (This is the first step to transfer PCI data (public key and token Id) from client to Connected Commerce (uCom)).
+Step 2a: [Create Security Access Token](../api/?type=post&path=/v1/tokens) This is the first step to transfer PCI data (public key and token Id) from client to Connected Commerce (uCom).
-Step 2b: [Tokenize by Card Detail](../api/?type=post&path=/v1/account-tokens) (Call account tokens to send encrypted card details and get nonce token.)
+Step 2b: [Tokenize by Card Detail](../api/?type=post&path=/v1/account-tokens) This step calls account tokens to send encrypted card details and get nonce token.

 >**Note:** For Guest Checkout (Anonymous Payment), skip step 2c below and jump to step 3.